 However, the range to each gate cannot vary within a volume.
-The range(range) coordinate variable stores the range to the center of each gate, and these values are applicable to all gates present in all rays.
+The range(range) coordinate variable stores the range to the center of each gate, and these values are applicable to all rays.

 If the raw data range geometry changes over time within a volume, the data to be represented must be re-sampled using a common time-invariant range geometry for the volume.